-The FAD of L. laevigata in the Luoyixi section, Hunan Province, China (Figures 3, 5, 6), occurs in the Huaqiao Formation at a level 121.3 m above the base of the formation (Figures 5C, 5D, 6).
+The FAD of L. laevigata in the Luoyixi section, Hunan Province, China (Figs. 3, 6, 7), occurs in the Huaqiao Formation at a level 121.3 m above the base of the formation (Figs. 6C, 6D, 7).
 At this section, and in the Wangcun section as well, the Huaqiao Formation rests on the Aoxi Formation.
-The Aoxi-Huagiao contact is inferred to be a sequence boundary representing a major eustatic rise (transgressive event).
-Agnostoid trilobite zonation of the Huaqiao Formation in the measured section reveals a complete, tectonically undisturbed, marine succession through much of the Drumian Stage (lower part of the P. atavus Zone through the P. punctuosus, G. nathorsti and L. armata zones), through all of the Guzhangian Stage, and into the overlying Paibian Stage (Furongian Series).
-The Huaqiao Formation in the Luoyixi section is a mostly monofacial succession of dark, fine-grained limestones (Figure 5).
-Small truncation surfaces, and slide surfaces reflecting distal turbidite deposition are rare in the section and absent near the GSSP, suggesting deposition in an outer slope to carbonate apron environment (Rees et al., 1992).
+The Aoxi-Huaqiao contact is inferred to be a sequence boundary representing a major eustatic rise (transgressive event).
+Agnostoid trilobite zonation of the Huaqiao Formation in the measured section reveals a complete, tectonically undisturbed, marine succession through much of the Drumian Stage (lower part of the P. atavus Zone through the P. punctuosus, G. nathorsti and L. armata zones), through all of the proposed Guzhangian Stage, and into the overlying Paibian Stage (Furongian Series).
+The Huaqiao Formation in the Luoyixi section is a mostly monofacial succession of dark, fine-grained limestones (Fig. 6).
+Small truncation surfaces, and slide surfaces reflecting distal turbidite deposition are rare in the section and absent near the proposed GSSP, suggesting deposition in an outer slope to carbonate apron environment (Rees et al., 1992).

-The GSSP in the Luoyixi section lies within a long, apparently complete stratigraphic succession beginning in the uppermost part of the Drumian Stage and containing an assemblage of agnostoid trilobites, most of which are phylogenetically related ptychagnostid species.
+The proposed GSSP in the Luoyixi section lies within a long, apparently complete stratigraphic succession beginning in the uppermost part of the Drumian Stage and containing an assemblage of agnostoid trilobites, most of which are phylogenetically related ptychagnostid species.
 Successive stratigraphic levels show a succession beginning with Goniagnostus nathorsti (79.4 m above the base of the Huaqiao Formation) and continuing through the FADs of L. armata (111.9 m above the base of the formation), Lejopyge laevigata (121.3 m, marking the base of the Guzhangian Stage), and Proagnostus bulbus (215.7 m).
 The section appears to be continuous through the entire L. laevigata Zone, the Proagnostus bulbus Zone, the Linguagnostus reconditus Zone, and the Glyptagnostus stolidotus Zone to the base of the Paibian Stage (marked by the base of the Glyptagnostus reticulatus Zone).
 In the bed containing the lowest L. laevigata in the section (121.3 m), the species is rather rare.
 L. laevigata remains uncommon through the first 40 m of its range in the Luoyixi section.

-Observed ranges of trilobites across the stratigraphic interval containing the GSSP are summarized in Figure 6.
+Observed ranges of trilobites across the stratigraphic interval containing the proposed GSSP are summarized in Figure 7.
 Besides L. laevigata, a number of other guide fossils, important for intercontinental correlation, help to constrain the boundary position.
 They include the LADs of L. calva and G. nathorsti, both of which occur below the FAD of L. laevigata.
 Ptychagnostus atavus ranges from the base of the Drumian Stage through the lowermost part of the L. laevigata Zone (lowermost part of the Guzhangian Stage).
 The FADs of Clavagnostus trispinus, Linguagnostus kjerulfi, and Ptychagnostus aculeatus occur slightly below the base of the L. laevigata Zone, whereas the FAD of Utagnostus neglectus occurs in the lowermost part of the L. laevigata Zone.

 Observed ranges of polymerid trilobites, some of which have utility for correlation on a regional scale, serve as secondary biostratigraphic correlation tools for identifying the base of the Guzhangian Stage (Peng et al., 2004b, 2006).
-A diverse assemblage
+A diverse assemblage of polymerid trilobites belonging to the Pianaspis sinensis Zone range through the G. nathorsti Zone and into the L. laevigata Zone.
+P. sinensis, Fuchouia chiai, Lisania yuanjiangensis, Lisania parartungjenensis, Amphoton alceste and Prodamesella tumidula disappear before the FAD of L. laevigata.
+The LADs of Fuchouia bulba and Qiandongensis convexa are in the lowermost part of the L. laevigata Zone.